Finding Geometric Models by Clustering in the Consensus Space: Abstract

 \section{Abstract}

-We propose Progressive-X$^+$, a new algorithm for finding an unknown number of geometric models, \eg, homographies.
+We propose a new algorithm for finding an unknown number of geometric models, \eg, homographies.
 The problem is formalized as finding dominant model instances progressively without forming crisp point-to-model assignments.
-Dominant instances are found via RANSAC-like sampling and a consolidation process driven by a model quality function considering previously proposed instances.
+Dominant instances are found via a RANSAC-like sampling and a consolidation process driven by a model quality function considering previously proposed instances.
 New ones are found by clustering in the consensus space.
-This new formulation leads to a simple iterative algorithm with state-of-the-art accuracy while running in real-time on a number of vision problems.
-Also, we propose a sampler reflecting the fact that real-world data tend to form spatially coherent structures.
-The sampler returns connected components in a progressively growing neighborhood-graph.
+This new formulation leads to a simple iterative algorithm with state-of-the-art accuracy while running in real-time on a number of vision problems -- at least two orders of magnitude faster than the competitors on two-view motion estimation.
+Also, we propose a deterministic sampler reflecting the fact that real-world data tend to form spatially coherent structures.
+The sampler returns connected components in a progressively densified neighborhood-graph.
 We present a number of applications where the use of multiple geometric models improves accuracy.
-These include using multiple homographies to estimate relative poses for global SfM; pose estimation from generalized homographies; and trajectory estimation of fast-moving objects.
+These include pose estimation from multiple generalized homographies; trajectory estimation of fast-moving objects; and we also propose a way of using multiple homographies in global SfM algorithms.
+Source code: \url{https://github.com/danini/clustering-in-consensus-space}.